-CAR T-Cells are more effective on the hematologic tumor.
-There is some skepticism that CAR T cells will have the same success in solid tumors.
+CAR-T cells are more effective on hematologic tumors.
+There is some skepticism that CAR-T cells will have the same success in solid tumors.
 Efforts to identify unique antigens on the surface of solid tumors have largely been unsuccessful.
-Researchers estimate that the overwhelming majority of tumor antigens reside inside tumor cells, out of the reach of CARs, which can only bind to antigens on the cell surface.
-Many tumor-associated antigens were targeted to get the optimal efficacy already, such as epidermal growth factor receptor (EGFR) and EGFR variant (EGFRvIII), Interleukin 13 receptor α2 (IL13Rα2), HER2, and so on.
-Early reports from these trials, however, have not reported the same success that’s been seen with blood cancers.
+Researchers estimate that the overwhelming majority of tumor antigens reside inside tumor cells, meaning that they are out of reach for CAR-T cells because CAR-T cells can only bind to antigens on the cell surface.
+Many tumor-associated antigens were already targeted to get the optimal efficacy, such as epidermal growth factor receptor (EGFR) and EGFR variant (EGFRvIII), Interleukin 13 receptor α2 (IL13Rα2), HER2, and so on.
+Early reports from these trials have not reported the same success that has been seen with blood cancers.

 Another key obstacle to solid tumors is that components of the microenvironment that surrounds them conspire to blunt the immune response.
 T cells must be able to traffic to tumor sites in order to exert their effector functions in vivo.
-Extracellular matrix (ECM) is the main barrier to transport, which contains the heparan sulfate proteoglycans (HSPGs), the main component of ECM.
-T cells must get rid of the obstacle of HSPGs in the stroma-rich tumor microenvironment to reach tumor sites.
-However, T cells have no ability to express the enzyme heparanase (HPSE) to degrade heparan sulfate proteoglycans.
-Therefore, CAR-T cells that can secrete heparanase are engineered, which can promote infiltration and antitumor activity.
+The extracellular matrix (ECM) is the main barrier to transport because it contains the heparan sulfate proteoglycans (HSPGs), the main component of ECM.
+T cells must get rid of HSPGs in the stroma-rich tumor microenvironment to reach tumor sites.
+However, T cells do not have the ability to express the enzyme heparanase (HPSE) to degrade heparan sulfate proteoglycans.
+Therefore, CAR-T cells that can secrete heparanase are engineered to promote infiltration and antitumor activity.

-As a result, against solid tumors may require a “super T cell,” or other forms of ACT may be better suited for solid tumors.
+As a result, a solution against solid tumors requires a “super T cell,” or other forms of ACT that may be better suited for solid tumors.

 The process of CAR-T cell therapy

-1. Collected T cell from patient.
+1. Collected T cell from the patient.
 T cells are collected via leukocyte apheresis.
 The leukocytes are removed using a blood cell separator.
-The patient’s autologous peripheral blood mononuclear cells (PBMC) are then separated and collected from the buffy coat that forms.
+The patient’s autologous peripheral blood mononuclear cells (PBMC) are then separated and collected from the buffy coat that formed after separation.
 The remaining blood is then returned to the body.

 2. T cell activation.
 The products of leukocyte apheresis are then transferred into a cell processing center.
-In the cell processing center, specific T-Cells are activated in a certain environment in which they can actively proliferate.
-The cells are activated using a type of cytokine called an interleukin, specifically Interleukin 2 (IL-2) as well as anti-CD3 antibodies.
+In the cell processing center, specific T-cells are activated in a certain environment in which they can actively proliferate.
+The cells are activated using a type of cytokine called Interleukin 2 (IL-2) as well as anti-CD3 antibodies.

 3. T cell reengineering.
-The T cells are sent to a laboratory or a drug manufacturing facility where they are genetically engineered, by introducing DNA into them by either an integrating gammaretrovirus (RV) or by lentivirus (LV) vectors, to produce chimeric antigen receptors (CARs) on the surface of the cells.
-These vectors are very safe in modern times due to a partial deletion of the U3 region.
+The T cells are sent to a laboratory or a drug manufacturing facility where they are genetically engineered by introducing DNA into them using an integrating gammaretrovirus (RV) or lentivirus (LV) vectors to produce chimeric antigen receptors (CARs) on the surface of the cells.
+These vectors are now very safe due to a partial deletion of the U3 region.

 4. T cell multiplied.
-Genetically modified T cells are “expanded” by growing cells in the laboratory.
-When there are enough of them, these CAR T cells are frozen and sent to the hospital or center where the patient is being treated.
+The population of genetically modified T cells is expanded by growing cells in the laboratory.
+When there are enough of them, these CAR-T cells are frozen and sent to the hospital or center where the patient is being treated.

-5. CAR-T cells thaw and infusion.
-The patient undergoes lymphodepletion chemotherapy prior to the introduction of the engineered CD CAR T-Cells.
-The depletion of the number of circulating leukocytes in the patient upregulates the number of cytokines that are produced which help to promote the expansion of the engineered CAR T-Cell.
-CAR T cells that have been returned to the patient’s bloodstream multiply in number.
-These are the “attacker” cells that will recognize, and attack, cells that have the targeted antigen on their surface.
+5. CAR-T cells infusion.
+The patient undergoes lymphodepletion chemotherapy prior to the introduction of the engineered CD CAR-T cells.
+The depletion of the number of circulating leukocytes in the patient upregulates the number of cytokines that are produced which helps promote the expansion of the engineered CAR-T cell.
+CAR-T cells that have been returned to the patient’s bloodstream multiply in number.
+These are the “attacker” cells that will recognize and attack cells that have the targeted antigen on their surface.

-The ectodomain consists of 3 components: a signaling peptide, an antigen recognition region and a spacer.
+The ectodomain consists of three components: a signaling peptide, an antigen recognition region, and a spacer.
 The signal peptide directs the nascent protein into the endoplasmic reticulum.
 The antigen recognition region in CAR is called a single-chain variable fragment (scFv), a type of protein known as a fusion protein or chimeric protein.
-A scFv is a chimeric protein made up of the light and heavy chains of immunoglobins connected with a short linker peptide.
-The linker consists of hydrophilic residues with stretches of glycine and serine in it for flexibility as well as stretches of glutamate and lysine for added solubility.
+An scFv is a chimeric protein made up of the light and heavy chains of immunoglobins connected with a short linker peptide.
+The linker consists of hydrophilic residues with sections of glycine and serine in it for flexibility as well as sections of glutamate and lysine for added solubility.

 The transmembrane domain is a hydrophobic alpha helix that spans the membrane.
 The transmembrane domain is essential for the stability of the receptor as a whole.
-At present, the CD28 transmembrane domain is the most stable of the domains.
+The CD28 transmembrane domain is currently the most stable of the domains.

 With the development of co-stimulatory molecules, CAR-T cells have experienced four generations of development.
-Many co-stimulatory molecules have been investigated, including CD28, 4-1BB (CD137), CD27 and OX40 (CD134), which have been incorporated into CARs to further enhance the therapeutic effect.
-First generation CARs only have a CD3ζ signaling domain to provide an activation signal, but the expansion ability and anti-tumor efficacy are unsatisfactory.
+Many co-stimulatory molecules have been investigated, including CD28, 4-1BB (CD137), CD27, and OX40 (CD134), which have been incorporated into CARs to further enhance the therapeutic effect.
+First-generation CARs have a CD3ζ signaling domain to provide an activation signal.
+However, their expansion ability and anti-tumor efficacy remain unsatisfactory.

 Subsequently, second-generation CARs have a costimulatory signaling domain to enhance the signal function of the CD3z signaling domain.
 CAR-T cells with CD28 or 4-1BB signaling domain have shown potent anti-tumor efficacy in vivo for B cell malignancies.
 ICOS co-stimulatory domain also has been used and CARs with ICOS tend to have enhanced survival time than CARs with CD28 or 4-1BB co-stimulatory domain.

-While in the fourth generation CARs (TRUCKs), cytokine genes are added, and these CAR-T cells modified with cytokine genes can use some valid components of the tumor microenvironment to amplify anti-tumor efficacy.
+In the fourth generation CARs (TRUCKs), cytokine genes are added to CAR-T cells.
+CAR-T cells modified with cytokine genes can use some valid components of the tumor microenvironment to amplify anti-tumor efficacy.

-The identification of targets happens before and is a prerequisite of CAR-T cell therapy.
-In order to avoid damage to healthy tissues caused by CAR-T cell therapy, the targets must be restricted to tumor cells.
+The identification of targets is a prerequisite of CAR-T cell therapy and thus happens before treatment.
+In order to avoid damage to healthy tissue caused by CAR-T cell therapy, the targets must be restricted to tumor cells.
 So far, a variety of tumor-associated antigens (TAAs) have been targeted to achieve an ideal therapeutic effect.